Scroll To See More Images

 In the singular effort to get you to wear some—any!—sunscreen at all on a daily basis, most experts neglect to tell you what kind of sunscreen you should actually wear.
-Let us break it down for you.
+Finally, we’re here to break down the differences between physical vs. chemical sunscreens once and for all.
+Regardless of what Gwyneth Paltrow says about SPF, sunscreen is essential.
 This’ll be fun-ish, I promise.

-There are two main categories: physical and chemical.
-Physical sunscreens create an invisible shield on top of the skin’s surface (well, it should be invisible, but some formulas err on the chalky side).
+Physical sunscreens (also known as mineral sunscreens) create an invisible shield on top of the skin’s surface (well, it should be invisible, but some formulas err on the chalky side).
 “They’re made up of finely powdered minerals, usually zinc oxide and titanium dioxide,” says dermatologist Annie Chiu.
 “These minerals sit on the skin and block UV radiation by reflecting it,” providing protection against both UVB and UVA light.
 They’re like an umbrella for your face, on your face.
 And if you’re blessed with super-sensitive skin, Dr. Chiu recommends physical formulas with titanium oxide—or, even better, formulas for children and babies.

 Chemical sunscreens, which absorb the sun’s rays rather than reflect them, usually have active ingredients that start with O, such as octinoxate, octocrylene, octisalate, and oxybenzone—but homosalate and avobenzone, among others, are also the chemical kind.
 “These chemicals act as filters and reduce ultraviolet radiation penetration to the skin,” says Dr. Chiu.
 “They usually contain UVB-absorbing chemicals and more recently contain UVA-absorbers as well.”
 Essentially, they take the hit instead of you.
 Formula-wise, chemical options glide on pretty easy, usually without piling up so they’re great additions to makeup.
 The main downside?
-They can be irritating to sensitive skin or skin with a damaged moisture barrier, and Gwyneth thinks they cause cancer.
+They can be irritating to sensitive skin or skin with a damaged moisture barrier.

 The ingredient list—aloe, algae extract, and natural oils such as jojoba, marula, and coconut—make it as much a skin-care product as it is a sunscreen.
 It gives a boost to makeup too—all that zinc makes your pores blurry.
 Watch what you put under it, though—most zincs require a quality foundation to go on smoothly and not pile up.
 If you have a vitamin C serum in your regimen (and you should), lay it on before you put on your zinc sunscreen, let it fully soak in, and bask in your own glow.

-“This is a great choice for those with dry skin since it’s loaded with shea butter and other plant oils," says Dr. Chiu, who recommends this fragrance-free formula for sensitive skin.
+“This is a great choice for those with dry skin,” says Dr. Chiu, who recommends this gentle formula for sensitive skin.
 Plus, the wide nozzle means you’ll cover a lot of ground quickly.